 Baglio, who goes by the nickname of “Coach Bags”, graduated from Southeastern Louisiana University in 1967 with a degree in health and physical education and followed that with a master’s degree from SLU in 1973 in supervision and administration.

-Baglio, an avid golfer who regularly shoots in the 70s, is a native of Independence, La.
+Baglio, an avid golfer who regularly shoots in the 70s, is a native of Independence, Louisiana.